-- (a) confirmation of employment;

-- (b) continuation of extension of the probation period; or

-- (c) termination of employment.
+- a. confirmation of employment, or - b. termination of employment.

-If the assessment is sufficiently negative for the manager or supervisor to recommend that AHPRA terminate the Employee's employment, the reasons for that recommendation must also be included in the assessment report.
-The Employee must be provided with an opportunity to respond within seven working days.
-Where this occurs, the report must be forwarded to the CEO (or his / her delegate) for consideration.
+If the assessment is sufficiently negative for the manager or supervisor to recommend that Ahpra terminate the employee's employment, the reasons for that recommendation must also be included in the assessment report.
+The employee must be provided with an opportunity to respond within seven calendar days.
+Where this occurs, the report must be forwarded to the CEO (or their delegate) for consideration.

-The CEO (or his/her delegate) will then make a decision with respect to the Employee's employment.
+The CEO (or their delegate) will then make a decision with respect to the employee's employment.